grafana/grafana-infinity-datasource/wiki/html.md

 * Websites may block you/your IP address, If the scrapping is at frequent refresh rate.
 * There won't be any caching
 * To scrap the AJAX content, use JSON api

+## CORS setup

+Some URLs you might not able to access directly due to CORS restriction set by the websites.
+At that time, you may need to use proxy servers or hosted services as mentioned [here](https://stackoverflow.com/a/32167044/1576253).
+Example: Use **https://cors-anywhere.herokuapp.com/https://en.wikipedia.org/wiki/FIFA_World_Cup** to connect with wikipedia.

+You can setup your own cors-anywhere proxy by cloning https://github.com/Rob--W/cors-anywhere as mentioned [here](https://stackoverflow.com/a/47085173/1576253)